NeoCharmy/shadow/README.md

-the full official shadow the hedgehog flash game on web via ruffle because I want to
+the full version of official shadow the hedgehog flash game on web via ruffle because I want to

 https://neocharmy.github.io/shadow/